teomandi/DIT-BigData-Project2/disk_based_collaborative_filtering/README.md

 - `-r` or `--ratings_path`: The path where the ratings file is located

 Optional arguments are:
-- `-p` or `--pivot_table_path`: The path to store/load the pivot table
-- -`--load` or `-l`: If this flag exists it will try to load the pivot table from the path
+- `--load` or `-l`: If this flag exists it will try to load the pivot tables from the known path
-- -`--store` or `-s`: If this flag exists it will try to store the pivot table in the given path

-You can check the help menu with the -h argument.
+You can check the help menu with the `-h` argument.

 ---